Shopify/js-buy-sdk/README.md

 View our [Changelog](https://github.com/Shopify/js-buy-sdk/blob/main/CHANGELOG.md) for details about our releases.

-## Support
+## SDK Version Support

-Each version of JS Buy SDK uses a specific Storefront API version and the support of an SDK version is directly linked to the support of the corresponding Storefront API version.
-Supported Storefront API version can be found [here](https://shopify.dev/docs/api/usage/versioning).
+Each version of the JS Buy SDK uses a specific Storefront API version and the support of an SDK version is directly linked to the support of the corresponding Storefront API version.
+Storefront API versioning information can be found [here](https://shopify.dev/docs/api/usage/versioning).

 ## Table Of Contents